schleifenkauz/ReaKtive/README.md

 If any errors occur while installing please feel free to create an issue or write me an e-mail.

 ### Running tests
-To run the tests you can use the "All Tests" run configuration from IntelliJ.
+To run the tests use the "All Tests" run configuration from IntelliJ or run ``gradlew test``.
-Testing via gradle is not supported.

 ## Contributing
 Contributing is very much appreciated.
 Please feel free to suggest any improvements by creating an issue.